HackYourFuture/JavaScript1/Week1/README.md

 ### The keywords: let, const, var

-A variable is a central concept within programming.
+The variable is a central concept within programming.
 It's applied the same way across almost all programming languages.
 In JavaScript we apply it by using a `keyword`, a word that is reserved by the language because it has a special meaning.
 Read more about this in the following article:

 - [Variables](https://github.com/HackYourFuture/fundamentals/blob/master/fundamentals/variables.md)